MarkussDemidovs/Carbon-coinFlipper/README.md

 Carbon's documents, design, implementation, and related tools are hosted on GitHub under the Apache-2.0 license with LLVM Exceptions.
 <a href="https://en.wikipedia.org/wiki/Carbon_(programming_language)">Source of this text</a>

+## Why did i create this?
+I am currently on a challange where i have to create a project in all of the programming languages i have heard of.
+This is my first challange entry.